-Course work includes clinical rotations to area healthcare facilities, radiographic exposure, image processing, radiographic procedures, physics, pathology, patient care and management, radiation protection, image analysis, anatomy and physiology, and radiobiology.
+Course work includes clinical rotations to area healthcare facilities, radiographic exposure, image processing, radiographic procedures, physics, pathology, patient care and management, radiation protection, quality assurance, anatomy and physiology, and radiobiology.

 Graduates of accredited programs are eligible to apply to take the American Registry of Radiologic Technologist’s national examination for certification and registration as medical radiographers.
-Graduates maybe employed in hospitals, medical centers, urgent care clinics, physician’s offices, government agencies, and industry.
+Graduates may be employed in hospitals, clinics, physician’s offices, medical laboratories, government agencies, and industry.

 Program Learning Outcomes

-P1: Goal I: Entry Level Skills (GOAL 1 JRCERT Accreditation): Students/Graduates will possess the knowledge and clinical competency skills of an entry-level radiographer.
-Introduced: RAD 110 Reinforced: RAD 111, RAD 112; Master and Assess: RAD 122
+P1: Goal I: Entry Level Skills (GOAL 1 JRCERT Accreditation): Students will possess the knowledge and clinical competency skills of an entry-level radiographer.
+Introduced: RAD 111 and RAD 112, Reinforced: RAD 171, Master and Assess: RAD 271

 P4: Students/Graduates demonstrate professional ethics, and are committed to continued professional development.